Sri Guru Gobind Singh Ji

 And, as we shall see, the Guru in his unsought military campaigns fought with equal zeal with the Hindu hill chiefs who surrounded him, and the Moghal imperial forces, both Hindus and Muslims constituting his army and following, even in the worst days of crisis and struggle.

-Like his grandfather, Guru Hargobind, he too was forced by circumstances to prepare himself for war, but he never for once acquired an inch of territory for himself.
+Like his grandfather, Guru Hargobind, Guru Gobind Singh too was forced by circumstances to prepare himself for war, but he never for once acquired an inch of territory for himself.
 The first battle he fought was with Raja Fateh Chand of Sri Nagar (now in Himachal Pradesh), who, jealous of his growing influence, attacked him unprovoked in 1686.
 The battle was fought at Bhangani, near Paonta in the Nahan State, in which the Guru trounced his adversary, helped by a force of 700 Muslims who fought alongside him under the leadership, it is said, of Pir Budhu Shah, a great admirer of his.
 The Pir lost two of his sons in the battle.

 The Guru had married twice meanwhile and had one son Ajit Singh from his wife Sundari, and three sons, Jujhar Singh, Zorawar Singh, and Fateh Singh from his other wife, Jito, who died in 1701.
 The Guru’s third wife, Sahib Kaur, was married to him in the same year, but he contracted this marriage on the assurance that she would remain a virgin all her life.
 She is, therefore, called the Mother of the Khalsa.

-These days, the Imperial Government of Delhi levied a tribute on the hill chiefs and when a demand was made on them, many of them, led by the Raja of Kahlur, refused to pay it and. requested the Guru to assist them.
+These days, the Imperial Government of Delhi levied a tribute on the hill chiefs and when a demand was made on them, many of them, led by the Raja of Kahlur, refused to pay it. requested the Guru to assist them.
 Though the Guru had been earlier engaged in a battle with them he readily agreed and joined hands with them to resist the attack launched by the Governor of Jammu under orders from Delhi.
 In this battle again, the forces of the hill chiefs, led by the Guru, were victorious.

 Alarmed at this, Aurangzeb sent his son, Muazzim (later called Bahadur Shah) to put the affairs of the Panjab in order.
 The Prince sent a force from Lahore to punish the hill chiefs and also the Guru.
 But while no harm came to Guru Gobind Singh, the hill chiefs suffered an ignominious defeat, for they got divided on the basis of caste.
 The Guru later tried to bring them together but found the task impossible as superstitions, caste, and mutual jealousies, which have been the bane of this country for centuries, stood in the way.

-The Guru, therefore, decided to create a community that would not only be iconoclastic and fights against all shams and taboos of caste, dress, diet, and status, but being worshippers of the One Supreme Being would look upon all humanity as one.
+At last Guru Gobind Singh decided to create a community that would not only be iconoclastic and fights against all shams and taboos of caste, dress, diet, and status, but being worshippers of the One Supreme Being would look upon all humanity as one.
 Nay, they would be the spearhead of a worldwide movement for synthesis and dedicated service.
 Such a force was to wear a distinctive appearance as it often happens in almost every age and clime in respect of dedicated men and women.
 And such a force the Guru created in 1699 on the day of Baisakhi at Anandpur.

 Thousands of people from far and near had gathered on this auspicious day to pay homage to the Guru.
 The Guru, a naked sword in hand, came to the congregation and asked for the head of a Sikh for the cause of Dharma.
 There was great consternation in the Assembly, but one by one five of them came forward to present their heads to the Guru, four of them belonging to the lower castes.
-Them the Guru called his five beloveds (Panj Pyare) and administered to them sugared water stirred with a steel dagger over which they had read the Word of the Guru.
+The Guru called them his five beloveds (Panj Pyare) and administered to them sugared water stirred with a steel dagger over which they had read the Word of the Guru.
 This was called Amrit or (nectar) and when the Guru had administered it to them himself, he stood, with joined palms, before them, and said,